You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 And is it possible that you’ve been rejecting a part of yourself, in an effort to stay safe?

 They’re not easy questions and that’s okay.
-Rejection is a complex, tender topic.
+Rejection is a complex, messy topic.
 I don’t expect you to have all the answers and this isn’t a test.

 Sometimes, simply asking the question is enough.
 Taking a few quiet moments to sit with these reflections can begin to shift something.
 Slowly, we start to bring our fears into the light and that’s often where the healing begins.

-And honestly, I found myself circling back to those same questions even after I hit publish.
-Because life has a funny way of showing us where rejection is still quietly hiding out – often in the very places we thought we’d already made peace.
+Honestly, I found myself circling back to those same questions even after I hit publish.
+Because life has a funny way of showing us where rejection is still quietly hiding out, often in the very places we thought we’d already made peace.

 Strangely, it turned out to be helpful.
 It gave me a real-life nudge to use some of the techniques I’m about to share.

 Because yes – knowledge is power – but in moments of rejection, it’s often reassurance that holds the real strength.
-Just knowing we have something steady to lean on can make all the difference when the emotional storm rolls in.
+Just knowing we have something to lean on can make all the difference when the emotional storm srikes.

-And when those tools live within us – not outside of us – something powerful begins to shift.
-We no longer need to chase safety from others.
-We become the safe place we were looking for.
+Also, when those tools live within us, not outside of us, something powerful begins to shift.
+We no longer need to chase safety from others, we become the safe place we were looking for.

-Each time we ride out those cloudy moments and emerge – a little windswept, perhaps, but still here – we strengthen the one thing we all quietly need: self-trust.
+Each time we ride out those cloudy moments and emerge a little windswept, but still here, we strengthen the one thing we all quietly need: self-trust.

 And in my experience, that’s the root of something even deeper: self-worth.

-It might take its time.
-It might come with thunderbolts and the occasional capsized ship.
-But there’s always an end in sight.
-There’s always a rescue boat on the horizon.
+It might take its time and it might come with thunderbolts and the occasional capsized ship.
+But there’s always an end in sight, there’s always a rescue boat on the horizon.

 The Forecast That Never Came

-It’s dramatic.
-It’s bordering on catastrophic.
-It even gets its own name.
+It’s dramatic, bordering on catastrophic and even gets its own name.

-Either way, it’s rarely what we were actually told to prepare for.
-And as useful as the weather forecast can be (sort of), it’s just that – a forecast.
-A prediction.
-Not a certainty.
+Either way, it’s rarely what we were actually told to prepare for and as useful as the weather forecast can be (sort of), it’s just that, a forecast.
+A prediction and not a certainty.

 What’s helped me is learning to view perceived rejection in much the same way.
 Yes, sometimes the weather guy (or gal) gets it right.
 But even then, we usually come through unscathed.

-So maybe asking someone out for a drink does carry the risk of rejection.
-But maybe it doesn’t.
-Maybe they’re the love of your life.
-Maybe that one brave move changes everything.
+So maybe asking someone out for a drink does carry the risk of rejection but maybe it doesn’t.
+Maybe they’re the love of your life and that one brave move changes everything.

-And maybe, they say no. But they weren’t the right fit for you anyway.
-And now?
-You’ve survived the sting.
-You’ve lived through it.
+Maybe they do say no but they weren’t the right fit for you anyway and now you’ve survived the sting and you’ve lived through the experience of it.

 My Point Is:

-But when we know we have tools to face whatever comes – we don’t need to panic.
-We can anchor in, breathe, and prepare with calm.
+But when we know we have tools to face whatever comes, we don’t need to panic.
+We can anchor in, breathe and prepare.

-And while dropping anchor and letting things be is a powerful strategy, there’s something else we can lean into – when, or if, rejection does strike:
+And while dropping anchor and letting things be is a powerful strategy, there’s something else we can lean into, when, or if, rejection does strike: Time.

 As we know, rejection can land in all sorts of ways.